 Los Angeles, CA 90089-0915

 *Please do not send duplicate copies of any uploaded documents directly to the EALC department.
 The only exceptions are the letters of recommendation.
-If the letters cannot be uploaded, please mail them directly to the department at the following address:
+If the letters cannot be uploaded, please ask your references to email the letters to firstname.lastname@example.org or mail them directly to the department at the following address:

 All doctoral students are provided with a competitive funding package in the form of fellowships, research/teaching assistantships, or a combination of these.
 Students also receive full tuition and health insurance benefits.